My dad found a box of my old stuff in the attic: here’s what was inside it…

 Er, my name isn’t ‘Gateway,’ obviously: that would just be plain weird.
 No, I mean there was also a note on top of it, declaring it to be mine:

 (And also cautioning us to take care with its bottom, for reasons that were unclear at the time it was discovered, and which remain unclear to this day.
-Just putting that out there upfront, so no one reads this entire post and then writes in to complain that they didn’t understand what was up with the bottom of the box: I don’t either, I’m afraid…)
+Just putting that out there upfront, so no one reads this entire post and then writes in to complain that they didn’t understand what was up with the bottom of the box: this post will never live up to its initial promise, I’m afraid…)

 Now, I had absolutely no recollection of this box (Well, I mean, I DO: it’s the box my very first computer came in.
 Just looking at it takes me back to the days of dial-up internet, and feeling vaguely guilty about never using that Microsoft Encarta DVD that came with it…), and it seems that, at some point after I moved out, my parents basically just gathered up everything I’d left in my old room, and threw it into this box, which they then sealed and tossed into the attic, along with the approximately 2,000 books I’d also cheerfully left behind.
 This would most likely have happened about 2.5 seconds after I moved out, and probably while I was still reversing out of their driveway, tbh.
 You know how some parents keep their child’s bedroom the same way forever, like a kind of shrine to them?
 My mum had turned that sucker into a guest room within the week.
 It’s had about 5 different changes of decor since then and, since the arrival of Max, has now been turned into what I think of as “The Lego Room’.
 But I digress…